MicrosoftDocs/powerbi-docs/articles/powerbi-service-self-service-signup-for-power-bi.md

 <properties
-   pageTitle="Self-Service Sign up for Power BI" description="Self-Service Sign up for Power BI.
-This looks at how an individual can sign up for Power BI (free), a trial or purchase Power BI Pro." services="powerbi" documentationCenter="" authors="guyinacube"
+   pageTitle="Signing up for Power BI as an individual" description="Learn how to sign up for Power BI and begin using it for your personal report and visualization needs." services="powerbi" documentationCenter="" authors="guyinacube"